KSanthanesh/Yoga-Mindfulness/README.md

 The online yoga covers the following section:
 - About the organisation
 - Types of yoga and their description
-- Price tablegit
-- Timing table for yoga session
+- Price & Timing table for yoga session
 - Header and footer same as in Homepage

 This page provides the client sufficient information to decide to join the yoga training.